luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 ## uncover onion addresses

-A bash script shows text addresses
+A bash script shows text addresses.

 > docker exec dark cat /var/lib/tor/hidden_service_bonus/hostname

+You will see somethin like this ajrdqcz5sy4y4fwrdre754vro6jd57e425bzw2z6ei34u6ztkzxos5yd.onion

+In this project each time you execute it a new onion address is created.
+Tor DOcker would have to have a docker volumen to make some data persistant.

 A python Script shows address's QR CODE